alttch/eva3/doc/framework-development.rst

         "tp": "#"
     }

-The item events are received serialized in JSON, the format is equal of :ref:`state<sfapi_state>` API function:
+JSON-serialized item events are received in the format, equal to :ref:`state<sfapi_state>` API function:

 .. code:: json